lauralee00/tbuf/README.md

 # text-editor

-Command line Emacs-style text editor
+Command line Emacs-style text editor in python

 Inspired from school hw

-Implemented in python using doubly-linked lists, static typing
+Built from scratch using doubly-linked lists, static typing

 clone repo then run: